mduessler/nvim-config/README.md

 ### Actual Installation

-To install everything, except *Nerd Fonts*, simply run `./install`.
+Make is required for installation.
+To install everything, except *Nerd Fonts*, simply run `make install`.
 You can also install it with Nerd Fonts, but this process takes a very long time because it clones the whole Nerd Fonts git repo.
-For this simply run `./install --nerd-fonts`.
+For this simply run `make install --nerd-fonts`.

 Currently, only an automatic installation for Fedora and Ubuntu is implemented.
 The installation script has been tested on Fedora 42 and Ubuntu 24.04.
 The